High consumer voltage is now the BIG problem.

 On occasions owners of embedded renewable generation stations are reluctant to turn off the generation as this is financially damaging to them, they will not get paid while they are not producing electricity and may have to purchase from the grid at unfavourable prices.

-The network operator can't or won't measure the delivered voltage levels while the renewable station is generating (and possibly pushing the voltage higher), the customer is reluctant to turn the generation off, typically for a week to allow the network operator to measure the voltage.
+The network operator will want to record the delivered voltage for at least a week but can't or won't do it while the renewable station is generating as it is likely 'forcing' the voltage higher.
+Often the customer is sometimes reluctant to turn the generation off to allow the network operator to measure the voltage as this reduces generation revenue.

-My first suggestion is to measure the voltage on site with the station generating, this gives an indication of the extent (or otherwise) of the problem.
-Then based on that a conversation can be started with the network operator, but if the voltage is high the likely next step would necessitate the removal/stopping of generation for a week while the network operator records their delivered voltages.
+My first suggestion is to measure the voltage on site with the station generating (enabled), this gives an indication of the extent (or otherwise) of the problem.
+If the voltage is found to be high, the next step would be to record the voltages over a week with the generation turned off (disabled).
+Then based on those findings a conversation can be started with the network operator, but if the voltage is high the likely next step would again necessitate the removal/stopping of generation for a week while the network operator records their delivered voltages.